zhanghongxiacn/udacity/report.md

     return city
 ```
 ### Inconsistent bank name
-"ICBC","Icbc",and "Industrial and Commercial Bank of China" are all the same bank,so they need to use a uniform name.
+"ICBC","Icbc",and "Industrial and Commercial Bank of China" are all the same bank,so they need to use a uniform name "中国工商银行".
 ```python
 def update_bankname(bankname):
     if bankname in["Icbc","ICBC","Industrial and Commercial Bank of China"]: